-The generous freeboard and the classic sheer are tried and true features contributing to seaworthiness.
+The generous freeboard and the classic sheer are also tried and true features contributing to seaworthiness.
 This boat will negotiate both head and following seas with ease.
-Lightly loaded, the P21 will require 90 HP to cruise in the low 30 mph range.
-125 HP is recommended for a well equipped boat at full load.
+The P19 will require 90 HP to cruise in the low 30 mph range.

-This boats transom is designed for a standard 25" shaft.
+This boats transom is designed for a standard 20" shaft.
 The transom can easily be modified to accept other shaft lengths.

 The self bailing cockpit depth minimum 26" with 12" wide gunwales, is another important element of safety.
-Her PPI is at DWL is 543 lbs (247 kg).
-Thanks to the freeboard and transom design, she can be rated to a max. capacity of eight persons (USCG) and we recommend engines in the 90 to 150 HP range.
+Thanks to the freeboard and transom design, she can be rated to a max. capacity of eight persons (USCG) and we recommend engines in the 90 to 125 HP range.
 While stronger than the typical production fiberglass boat of that size, she is also lighter and does not require as much HP (or fuel) to cruise at the same speed.